- Climate Advisory Committee

 What are the alternatives to Polystyrene containers?

 Plastics #1 and #5, paper products, and foil products are common alternatives to polystyrene.
 Appropriate alternative products are readily available from vendors and are already in common use.
-The same products are available in several other materials all of which are more eco-friendly and safer than polystyrene including alternative plastics that are recyclable.
+Similar products are available in several other materials all of which are more eco-friendly and safer than polystyrene including alternative plastics that are recyclable.
 Indeed, the alternatives are more common in Reading than polystyrene is.